 Pepper (no salt as it comes from below)

 Mug full of hot water in which you have dissoved a large teaspoonful of marmite - as much or as little as you like for taste.
 Can also use other yeast extracts and/or veggie stock cube.

 Some wholemeal flour - can use plain white.
 It's for glueing it all together.

 Some oil (olive, ideally)

-Stir well, put in a greased bread baking tin and roast at 180°C / gas mark 6 for 40 mins.
+Stir well, put in a lined bread baking tin and roast at 180°C / gas mark 6 for 40 mins.
 Don't burn...